anon767/Java-Flow-Analyzer/README.md

-# Rustparse
+# Java-Flow-Analyzer

-Rustparse analyzes Semantic Flows of Java Programs.
+Java-Flow-Analyzer analyzes Semantic Flows of Java Programs.

 ## How Does it Work?